 Last month, I was contacted by the Circle and asked back into the fold for 2024 by a unanimous vote from its current membership, something I found quite gratifying ‘cuzz I haven’t always been given that much support for what I do.

-Since I’ve aged out of my much-missed acting career as the only 928-year-old juvenile actor around with an ass the size of Texas, I guess I’m no longer as much of a threat to the integrity of the organization and frankly, from what I can glean, thanks to online transmission being now the major source of communication, member involvement has been streamlined considerably since I left the group in 2007.
+Since I’ve aged out of my much-missed acting career as the only 928-year-old juvenile actor around with an ass the size of Texas, I guess I’m no longer as much of a threat to the integrity of the organization and frankly, from what I can glean, thanks to online transmission now utilized as the major source of communication, member involvement has been streamlined considerably since I left the group in 2007.
 And so, I am quite honored to say I am now a proud returning member of the LADCC.
 Huzzah!

 Seventy-Six… No Trombones